bhaumikdebolina/Citi-Bike-Analytics/README.md

 Pandas, jupyter

 Data
 The data used in the project was obtained from the Citi Bike Trip History logs from the Citi Bike Data webpage.
-The data covers the summer and winter seasons of 2019.
-The months included are January, February, June, July, August, and December.
 The data includes:

 Trip Duration (seconds)
 Start Time and Date